Peter Mathieson: DDI project has now shifted into delivery gear

 Our data science expertise enabled us to contribute to the management of the pandemic in a joined up and coherent way, which we might “The City Deal is now firmly in the delivery stage and is bringing about great progress on a number of fronts – despite the impact of the pandemic not have been able to do if we had not put the effort into creating the infrastructure that has powered our response.

-Our experts are able to deploy massive data science expertise to analyse Scotland and UK-wide data, and in some cases international data, which has helped in the understanding of the pandemic by gaining a picture of the progress of the infection rate and the impact of the vaccine projects, along with the development of novel treatments and their testing.We have been able to make a contribution to the pandemic response because of the expertise that we have and the linkages that we have created, while we have also been able to think about future pandemic preparedness as detailed on XX of this supplement.
+Our experts are able to deploy massive data science expertise to analyse Scotland and UK-wide data, and in some cases international data, which has helped in the understanding of the pandemic by gaining a picture of the progress of the infection rate and the impact of the vaccine projects, along with the development of novel treatments and their testing.We have been able to make a contribution to the pandemic response because of the expertise that we have and the linkages that we have created, while we have also been able to think about future pandemic preparedness.

 GOFCoE